 Wage Garnishment Restrictions

-The federal government restricts the amount that may be garnished from an employee's wages, including commissions, bonuses and other income.
-The employee's disposable income is calculated by taking the employee's net income and subtracting certain expenses, including income taxes, FICA taxes, and withholdings for retirement contributions that are required by law.
+Federal law restricts the amount that may be garnished from an employee's wages, including commissions, bonuses and other income.
+Wage garnishment occurs against an employee's disposable income, the amount of which is calculated by taking the employee's net income and subtracting certain expenses, including income taxes, FICA taxes, and withholdings for retirement contributions that are required by law.
 For ordinary garnishments, the amount that may be garnished from a debtor's weekly pay may not exceed the lesser of: